xforscom/TIYF.ENGINE/docs/OPS-RUNBOOK.md

 - Reconcile drift > 0 on demo runs.
 - Config_id mismatch between proof and deployed demo config.

-### When to Escalate
-- If secrets fail to load even though env conf is correct.

 ## Scenario 12 – News Blackout Looks Wrong (Demo Only)

 ### How to Detect